 - Biology 30

 Choose a school year from the Results listed on the left, to find the results by school, CBE and province.

 Class Size Report

 The Province annually generates class size information through its class size information system.
-It is based on student enrolment reporting for Sept.
-30, 2015.
-The statistics are a mathematical average of numbers reported on Sept.
-30. See report.
+The statistics are a mathematical average of student enrolment reported by schools each year on September 30 (or the closest Friday before September 30 when this date falls on a non-school day).
+See the CBE September 30, 2017-18 Class Size Report.